University of Missouri Veterinary Research Scholars Program

 • research project

-For additional information about program activities, contact Dr. Craig Franklin at franklinc@missouri.edu.
+For additional information about program activities, contact Dr. Sammy Gerb at gerbsa@missouri.edu.

 In this fellowship, you will interact with 10-12 post-DVM residents and 18 faculty including 9 ACLAM board certified veterinarians.
 The ASLAP fellow will also join 25-30 other veterinary students as part of the MU Veterinary Research Scholars Program (VRSP) – see http://vrsp.missouri.edu for more information.